The Orlik-Solomon model for hypersurface arrangements: Introduction

 \end{thm}

-It has to be noted (Remark \ref{conjterao}) that according to this theorem, a conjecture of H. Terao (\cite{teraologarithmic}) is equivalent to the fact that the inclusion $\Omega^\bullet_{\langle X,L\rangle}\subset\Omega^\bullet_X(\log L)$ is a quasi-isomorphism.\\
+It has to be noted (Remark \ref{conjterao}) that according to this theorem, a conjecture of H. Terao~\cite{teraologarithmic} is equivalent to the fact that the inclusion~$\Omega^\bullet_{\langle X,L\rangle}\subset\Omega^\bullet_X(\log L)$ is a quasi-isomorphism.\\

 The proof of Theorem \ref{introqis} is local and relies on the Brieskorn-Orlik-Solomon theorem.
-Another central technical tool is the weight filtration $W$ on $\Omega^\bullet_{\langle X,L\rangle}$: we define $W_k\Omega^\bullet_{\langle X,L\rangle}\subset \Omega^\bullet_{\langle X,L\rangle}$ to be the subcomplex spanned by the forms (\ref{eqlogformsncd1}) with $s\leq k$.
-In view of the isomorphism (\ref{isoiso}), we get a filtration on the cohomology of $X\setminus L$ which is proved to be defined over $\Q$.
-Together with the Hodge filtration $F^p\Omega^\bullet_{\langle X,L\rangle}=\Omega^{\geq p}_{\langle X,L\rangle}$, it defines a mixed Hodge structure on $H^\bullet(X\setminus L)$.
+Another central technical tool is the weight filtration~$W$ on~$\Omega^\bullet_{\langle X,L\rangle}$: we define~$W_k\Omega^\bullet_{\langle X,L\rangle}\subset \Omega^\bullet_{\langle X,L\rangle}$ to be the subcomplex spanned by the forms (\ref{eqlogformsncd1}) with~$s\leq k$.
+In view of the isomorphism (\ref{isoiso}), we get a filtration on the cohomology of~$X\setminus L$ which is proved to be defined over~$\Q$.
+Together with the Hodge filtration~$F^p\Omega^\bullet_{\langle X,L\rangle}=\Omega^{\geq p}_{\langle X,L\rangle}$, it defines a mixed Hodge structure on~$H^\bullet(X\setminus L)$.
 The functoriality of our construction then implies that this is the same as the mixed Hodge structure defined by Deligne.\\

-According to the general theory of mixed Hodge structures, the hypercohomology spectral sequence associated to the weight filtration degenerates at the $E_2$-term, hence the $E_1$-term gives a model for the cohomology of $X\setminus L$.
-We then prove that this model is the Gysin model $M^\bullet(X,L)$ described in the previous paragraph.
-This concludes the proof of Theorem \ref{intromaintheorem}.\\
+According to the general theory of mixed Hodge structures, the hypercohomology spectral sequence associated to the weight filtration degenerates at the~$E_2$-term, hence the~$E_1$-term gives a model for the cohomology of~$X\setminus L$.
+We then prove that this model is indeed the Orlik-Solomon model~$M^\bullet(X,L)$.
+This concludes the proof of Theorem \ref{intromaintheorem}.

-After a first preprint version of this article was released, E. Looijenga kindly informed us that this spectral sequence had already appeared in \cite{looijenga}, \S 2.
-Our approach is more down-to-earth in that we prove that the Gysin spectral sequence is compatible with Hodge structures using only mixed Hodge theory \textit{\`{a} la} Deligne.
-With Looijenga's formalism, one would have to use Saito's theory of mixed Hodge modules (see also \cite{getzlerresolvingmhm}).
-Our use of logarithmic forms allows us to manipulate explicit resolutions of the (complexes of) sheaves that appear in \cite{looijenga}.